ikmalpani/cs418-data-science/README.md

 git clone https://github.com/ikmalpani/cs418-data-science.git

+Query 1:

+Move to cs418-data-science/Query1 and follow instructions there.

 Query 2:

 Move to cs418-data-science/crime_classification and follow instructions there.

+Query 3:

+Move to cs418-data-science/Query3 and follow instructions there.

+Query 4:

+Move to cs418-data-science/inspection_review_rel and follow instructions there.

 Query 5,6,7:

 Move to cs418-data-science/yelp and follow instructions there.

-Query 4:

-Move to cs418-data-science/inspection_review_rel and follow instructions there.

 Query 8:

 Move to cs418-data-science/business_viability and follow.

+Query 9:

+Move to cs418-data-science/Query9 and follow instructions there.

 Query 10: